Isysxp/GT40/README.md

 1. This app will not buid for Windows using Visual Studio 2019/2022 due to the well known __iob_func problem.
 	This error is quite hard to fix and requires a new version of SDL.
 I stongly suggest that you use Visual Studio 2008 at the moment until this can be fixed.
-In the meanwhile, change the linked library setting to include SDL2.dll and remove the definition HAVE_LIBPNG.
+In the meanwhile, change the linked library setting to include SDL2.dll and remove the definition HAVE_LIBPNG.<br>

+2. There is a new version of Spacewar available.
+Many thanks to Lars Brinkhoff for sorting this out.<br>
+	It can be found at: https://github.com/pdp11/mit-gt40-spacewar<br>
+	This also means that you can become a DOS-11 expert!